pol-33/ccbda-labs/README.md

 ## Task 4.7: Analisys of the twelve-factor app methodology
 ### ❓ Question 5: For the above lab session, explain, one by one, how each factor is taken into consideration, or what would you change or add to comply with each factor

+- Codebase: The laboratory project has a single codebase stored in GitHub.
+From this repository, different deployments can be made.
+It could be improved by implementing a continuous integration and deployment (CI/CD) workflow.

+- Dependencies: All project dependencies are declared in the requirements.txt file.
+In addition, virtual environments (venv) and later Docker containers are used, which ensures proper system isolation

+- Config: Specific configurations are stored in environment variables defined in the .env file.
+This could be improved by using secret managers such as AWS Secrets Manager or Parameter Store.

+- Backing services: External services are treated as attached resources, accessed through credentials and configurations defined in the environment.
+The PostgreSQL database service used with Docker Compose is also managed as an independent resource.

+- Build, release, run:
+During the laboratory development, each of these stages is clearly distinguished:
+  - Build: Creation of the Docker image.
+  - Release: Environment configuration using variables and .env files.
+  - Run: Execution of containers through docker run or docker compose up.

+- Processes: The Django application runs as a stateless process within its container.
+Persistent data is managed externally through DynamoDB or PostgreSQL.

+- Port binding: The application is exposed through port binding (0.0.0.0:8000) and published externally on port 8080 of the host.
+This allows the service to be accessed directly via HTTP.
+It could be improved by adding an NGINX reverse proxy in front of Gunicorn to enhance efficiency.

+- Concurrency: Using Gunicorn with multiple workers enables concurrent request handling.
+In addition, Docker allows horizontal scaling by running multiple instances of the same container.
+The application could also be deployed in environments such as AWS ECS, EKS, or Kubernetes to support automatic scaling and dynamic load balancing.

+- Disposability: Containers can start and stop quickly without affecting system availability, and persistent data is preserved in volumes or external services.
+Additionally, defining health checks and automatic restart policies in Docker Compose could ensure agile recovery in case of errors.

+- Dev/prod parity: Thanks to Docker, the development and production environments are almost identical.
+Deployments should also be carried out using the same Docker images in the cloud to achieve full parity.

+- Logs: Logs are managed through the container’s standard output (stdout and stderr), which can be viewed using the docker logs command.
+This allows them to be treated as event streams.

+- Admin processes: Administrative tasks, such as database migrations or user creation, are executed as one-off processes within the container.
+These tasks could also be automated within the deployment flow (CI/CD pipeline).

 ## Submit Your Assignment
 ### ❓ Question 6: How much time did you spend on this session?